-In 2020, we decided to invite our wider community to participate in live events with talks by internationally renowned speakers like Richard J. Davidson, Matthieu Ricard, Yongey Mingyur Rinpoche, B. Alan Wallace, Rebecca Crane, Stephen Bachelor and Ven.
+In 2020, we decided to invite our wider community to participate in live events with talks by internationally renowned speakers like Roshi Joan Halifax, Richard J. Davidson, Matthieu Ricard, Yongey Mingyur Rinpoche, B. Alan Wallace, Rebecca Crane, Stephen Bachelor and Ven.
 Barry Kerzin.

 Under the title Mind Matters, we are offering publicly accessible talks on a quarterly basis.
 This interactive format consists of two parts: a presentation (30-40 mins) and a Q&A session (30-40 mins).